afiodorov/afiodorov.github.io/_posts/2016-06-28-reflections-on-outcome-of-brexit-referendum.md

 ---
 layout: post
-title: Reflections on outcome of Brexit referendum
+title: Reflections on the outcome of Brexit referendum
 ---

 Democracy isn't about optimising for the best outcome short-term.
 It's about